cloudant/meteor-couchdb/README.md

 Returns 1 from the update call if successful and you don't pass a callback.

 You can use update to perform a upsert by setting the upsert option to true.
 You can also use the upsert method to perform an upsert that returns the _id of the document that was inserted (if there was one)

+**NOTE:** Any update operation will overwrite / replace the existing document.
+To achieve the same behaviour as with the MongoDB driver, you need to manually merge the existing document with the updates.

 ### database.upsert(doc,[callback])